 Infected Fallopian tube.
-Endoscope view of an infected and inflamed Fallopian tube (bright red).
-Such a tubal inflammation is called salpingitis.
-It is caused by a bacterial infection.
-The ovary (white) of this Fallopian tube is also seen.
+Sectioned gross clinical specimen of pyosalpinx, a condition in which a fallopian tube becomes swollen and filled with pus due to inflammation (salpingitis).
+This is caused by bacterial infection.
 The infection may have spread from the vagina or uterus, and may spread further to the peritoneum, the membrane lining the abdominal cavity.
-Severe cases of salpingitis may result in infertility as the Fallopian tubes can be blocked by scar tissue.
+Symptoms include pain, fever and vaginal discharge.
+There is a risk of infertility if the Fallopian tubes become blocked by scar tissue.
 Salpingitis is treated with antibiotic drugs.

 Model release not required.
 Property release not required.